The best places to live in Utrecth

 While Utrecht is smaller than Amsterdam or Rotterdam, it sure does hold its own in terms of the neighbourhoods on offer.
 Given the presence of large academic and research institutions such as Utrecht University, the city is often seen as a university town, but it's also home to plenty of expat families and working professionals.

 Rental prices and an expat’s budget are often the biggest determining factors when looking for housing in Utrecht.
 We also recommend expats consider living in a suburb close to work, schools and transport links, while lifestyle preferences will also play a major role.

 Here is a list of some of the most popular areas and suburbs in Utrecht.

-A major advantage of living so centrally is the accessibility of public transport networks that connect the city centre to other areas.
-Those who need to travel further afield will be close to Utrecht Central Station from where one can catch a train to Rotterdam, The Hague and Amsterdam within an hour – a plus for those who need to travel regularly for business.
+A major advantage of living so centrally is the accessibility of public transport networks that connect the city centre to surrounding areas.
+Those who need to travel further afield will be close to Utrecht Central railway station and can easily catch a train to Rotterdam, The Hague or Amsterdam within an hour – a plus for those who need to travel regularly for business.

 There is a variety of housing options available in Nieuwegein, including classic Dutch brick homes and modern high-rise apartment complexes.
-Many homes are located close to parks and lakes so this is a great suburb for expats moving to Utrecht with a young family.
+Many homes are located close to green spaces, parks and lakes, so this is a great suburb for expats moving with children.

 This is a picturesque suburb located to the northwest of Utrecht and close to Loodsrechtse Plassen lakes.
 Local rail and bus services connect the area to the centre of Utrecht.
 Properties tend to be spacious, with most being located within new housing estates.
 The area is popular with young families and home to a number of good schools.